syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 TODAY( )

 ### TRANSPOSE
 The `TRANSPOSE` function copies a horizontal range of cells into a vertical range and vice versa.

 #### Syntax
 TRANSPOSE( array )

 #### Where:

-* array argument is a range of spreadsheet cells.
+* **array** argument is a range of spreadsheet cells.

 ### TRIM
 `Trim` function returns a text value with the leading and trailing spaces removed.

 #### Syntax
 Trim(text)

 #### Where:
- text is the text value for which you want to remove the leading and trailing spaces.
+* **text** is the text value for which you want to remove the leading and trailing spaces.

 ### TRIMMEAN
 Returns the mean of the interior of a data set. `TRIMMEAN` calculates the mean taken by excluding a percentage of data points from the top and bottom tails of data set.

 #### Syntax
 TRIMMEAN(array, percent)

 #### Where:

-* array is the array or range of values to trim and average.
+* **array** is the array or range of values to trim and average.
-* percent is the fractional number of data points to exclude from the calculation.
+* **percent** is the fractional number of data points to exclude from the calculation.
 For example, if percent = 0.2, 4 points are trimmed from a data set of 20 points (20 x 0.2): 2 from the top and 2 from the bottom of the set.

 ### TRUNC
 `TRUNC` function truncates a supplied number to a specified number of decimal places.

 #### Syntax
 TRUNC(number, num_digits),

 #### Where:

-number is the number you want to truncate. num_digits is an optional argument that specifies the number of decimal places to truncate the supplied number to.
+* **number** is the number you want to truncate.
+* **num_digits** isan optional argument that specifies the number of decimal places to truncate the supplied number to.
 The default value is 0.

 ### TRUE
-`True` function returns the logical value when the given sting value is true.
+`TRUE` function returns the logical value when the given sting value is true.

 #### Syntax
 True(stringvalue)

 #### Where:
-* string value is to provide any text value or empty string.
+* **stringvalue** is to provide any text value or empty string.

 ### TYPE

-The `TYPE` function receives a value and returns an integer that represents the supplied value's data type.
+The `TYPE` function receives a value and returns an integer that represents the supplied value’s data type.

 #### Syntax
 TYPE( value )

 #### Where:
-* value can be input either directly, as a value returned from a formula, or as a reference to a cell that contains a value.
+* **value** can be input either directly, as a value returned from a formula, or as a reference to a cell that contains a value.

 ### UNICHAR
 The `UNICHAR` function retrieves the unicode character for a given numeric value.

 #### Syntax
 UNICHAR(num)

 #### Where:

-* num is the Unicode number that represents the character.
+* **num** is the Unicode number that represents the character.

 #### Remarks

-&#35;N/A - occurs if data types are not valid.
+`#N/A` - occurs if data types are not valid.<br/>

-&#35;VALUE! - occurs if num fall outside the allowable range, if number is zero.
+`#VALUE!` - occurs if num fall outside the allowable range, if number is zero.

 ### UNICODE
 The `UNICODE` function calculates the number corresponding to the first character of the text.

 #### Syntax
 UNICODE(text)

 #### Where:

-* text is the character for which you want the Unicode value.
+* **text** is the character for which you want the Unicode value.

 #### Remarks

-&#35;VALUE! - occurs if data types is not valid.
+`#VALUE!` - occurs if data types is not valid.

 ### UPPER
 `Upper` function converts all characters in a text string to uppercase.

 #### Syntax
 Upper(text)

 #### Where:
- text is the string you want to convert to uppercase.
+* **text** is the string you want to convert to uppercase.

 ### VALUE
 Converts a text string that represents a number to a number.